emptymalei/deep-learning/dl/time-series/timeseries-datasets.synthetic.md

 ## GluonTS

 [GluonTS](https://github.com/awslabs/gluonts) is a python package for probabilistic time series modeling.
-It comes with a simple yet easy to use synthetic data generator.
+It comes with a simple yet easy-to-use synthetic data generator.
 For example, to generate a time series of random Gaussian, we only need the following code[^gluonts-synth].

 ```python
 from gluonts.dataset.artificial import recipe as rcp